-- (17) This Agreement applies to the area of the municipality within the Conservation Authority's jurisdiction. - (18) This Agreement shall only apply to those planning applications identified on Schedule 1 and as otherwise identified or requested by the municipality. - (19) This Agreement will come into effect upon endorsement by the municipality and the Conservation Authority and will remain in effect until such time as one of the parties terminates this Agreement.
-The Agreement may be terminated by either party, in writing to the other party to the Agreement, on a minimum of 90 days' notice. - (20) The municipality and the Conservation Authority agree that this Agreement shall supersede all previous plan review agreements between the municipality and the Conservation Authority. - (21) This agreement shall be posted on the Conservation Authority website for public access. - (22) The municipality and the Conservation Authority agree to review this Agreement and its implementation on a periodic basis (no later than a 5 year period).
-Terms can be renegotiated at any time at the initiation of either party. - (23) The municipality and the Conservation Authority agree to share data where possible subject to all necessary data sharing agreements having been entered into. - (24) The municipality and the Conservation Authority agree to explore opportunities to create further efficiencies. - (25) The Conservation Authority will recover costs for performing functions under this Agreement, in accordance with the Conservation Authority's current and applicable Fee Policy & Schedule.
+- (20) This Agreement applies to the area of the Municipality within the Conservation Authority's geographic jurisdiction. - (21) This Agreement shall only apply to those planning applications identified on Schedule 1 and as otherwise identified or requested by the Municipality. - (22) This Agreement will come into effect upon endorsement by the Municipality and the Conservation Authority and will remain in effect until such time as one of the parties terminates this Agreement.
+The Agreement may be terminated by either party, in writing to the other party to the Agreement, on a minimum of 90 days' notice. - (23) The Municipality and the Conservation Authority agree that this Agreement shall supersede all previous plan review agreements between the Municipality and the Conservation Authority. - (24) This agreement shall be posted on the Conservation Authority or the Municipality's websites for public access.